h-0-0/slune/README.md

 ## Roadmap
 - Make package user friendly:
-    - Add github workflows to automate testing, check code coverage etc.
+    - Add documentation.
     - Go through automation settings.
+    - Code of conduct.
-    - Add documentation.
+    - Contributing guidelines.
     - Add to pypi.
 Still in early stages!
 First thing on the horizon is better integration with SLURM:
 - Set-up notifications for job completion, failure, etc.